telus-archive/pagerduty-dashboard/README.md

 You can then access the page at `localhost:<port>/<path>`

 During development, running `gulp dev` will restart the server and/or run builds when files change.
 To use the sample data ([click here](/doc/screenshot-full.png?raw=true) for a preview), set `mock` to `true` in `config.json`.

+For ease of deployment, you can pass parameters to the configuration task, which will insert changes into the existing `config.json` (or copy in the sample config if it doesn't exist):
+`gulp configure --apiSubdomain yourCompany --apiKey abcdef --useMockData false`

 ## Custom View Configuration